 Although there are so many options for footwear out there, it is important to know if your running shoes are good or bad?.
 The saying “you get what you pay for” is not always true when it comes to buying the best running shoes.
-Research indicates that you don’t need to buy them most expensive running shoes but you should research what experience people have with any specific running shoe before you purchase it!
+Research indicates that you don’t need to buy the most expensive running shoes but you should research what experience people have with any specific running shoes before you purchase them for yourself!

 All of their products are designed with runners in mind, so it’s no wonder why these are so popular with those who get hit the road on a regular basis.
 Brooks certainly has its band of extremely loyal followers that swear by their shoes.

 In general, the reviews from users are, for the most part, positive ones.
 Many comments even mention that the comfortability lasts through quite a few miles.
 However, although a small amount, there are some that are critical of the durability and sizing issues.
 Two key points that we took away from many customer comments is that these have pretty good arch support, which is great if you’re someone who requires that from your footwear.
 The second is that if you have wider feet, you may have an issue with getting a perfect fit.
 Although these may seem a bit pricey, they are a great option if you tend to rack up the miles.
 For that reason, these are absolutely a perfect fit for this list of the very best running shoes in 2016

 - Great breathability

 - Not ideal for wider feet

 The combination of the u4ic forefoot cushioning and Mizuno’s Infinity Wave bounce back heel, these provide an unbelievable amount cushioning, Shock absorption, as well as all around continuous comfort.
 A truly innovative design.

 On the bottom, the Smoothride Engineered sole has strategically placed X10 carbon rubber sections under the toe and heel, for increased traction as well as improved durability.